Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- fever of an undifferentiated type, often called "dengue-like," with or without a small-spotted rash and with a relatively mild course;
+- fever of an undifferentiated type, often called "dengue-like", with or without a small-spotted rash and with a relatively mild course;

-- encephalitis, often with a fatal outcome;
+- encephalitis, often fatal;